Cena980/Afghani-Currency-flactuations/README.md

 ## Overview

 This projects aims to analyze the patterns of currency flactuations in developing countries (Somalia and Afghanistan) since 1960.
-Through which I am hopeful to relate and correlate factors form inside and outside of the market in Afghanistan and Somalia.
-The countries have suffered from several political, economical, and agricultural disasters during the mentioned period.
+Through which I am hopeful to relate and correlate factors from inside and outside of the market in Afghanistan and Somalia.
+The countries have suffered from several political and economical disasters during the mentioned period.
 Through correlating these facotrs with inner-market changes, this project will determine whether and how impactful the factors have been in causing changes in the currency rate.

 ## Important Notes